Grilled Shrimp Scampi

 - Prepare grill.
 Thread shrimp onto skewers.
 Gently microwave any marinade left in the pan and smear over skewered shrimp.

-- Grill approximately 2 minutes per side or till just starting to turn pink.
+- Grill for approximately 2 minutes per side or till just starting to turn pink.
 Serve hot.

 Amount Per Serving: Calories: 258Total Fat: 11gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 334mgSodium: 1583mgCarbohydrates: 4gFiber: 0gSugar: 0gProtein: 35g